Abstract management: Software

 Historically, abstract management was a time-consuming manual process requiring the handling of large amounts of paper and created a considerable administrative workload.
 An increasing number of organizations now use web-based abstract management software to streamline and automate the process.
 The work is sometimes outsourced to dedicated conference departments at major publishers and professional conference organisers.

 A conference management system is web-based software that supports the organization of conferences especially scientific conferences.
 It helps the program chair(s), the conference organizers, the authors and the reviewers in their respective activities.

 A conference management system can be regarded as a domain-specific content management system.
-Similar systems are used today by editors of scientific journals such as EDAS.
+Similar systems are used today by editors of scientific journals.